Full Surface Records: History

-The label was launched in 2001 in a joint venture deal with Clive Davis's J Records, which was under BMG.
-The first artist signed to the label was Philadelphia, Pennsylvania based battle rapper Cassidy, who was affiliated with Ruff Ryders from being discovered by Swizz Beatz's father and as a member of Larsiny signed to Ruff Ryders's subsidiary label TD Entertainment.
-Other artists signed to the label after its launching were Mashonda, Swizz Beatz's partner, and Ruff Ryders artist Yung Wun.
+Following his success as an in-house producer for his family's label Ruff Ryders Entertainment, Swizz Beatz launched his own imprint, Full Surface Records, through J Records in 2001 under the leadership of Clive Davis.
+Swizz served as the label's flagship artist while developing a roster that included singer Mashonda and rapper Yung Wun, who had previously recorded for Ruff Ryders' subsidiary imprint Ryde or Die Records.

+By 2002, the label later expanded its roster with Cassidy, a battle rapper from Philadelphia whose group Larsiny was affiliated with Ruff Ryders through TD Entertainment, a subsidiary label operated by Swizz Beatz's father.

 In a January 2003 interview with AllHipHop, Swizz Beatz said: "My new label [Full Surface] is on its way, by storm.
 We are moving like the army on the creep.
 I wanted something new so I got a mix of talent – Bounty Killa, Cassidy, Mashonda, Yung Wun, Big Tigg and Mr. Sweat – with me the beat man."
 Despite the affiliations of Bounty Killa, Big Tigger, and Keith Sweat, they were never officially signed to the label.

-In March 2004, Full Surface released Cassidy's debut studio album, Split Personality.
-The lead single from the album was Hotel, and the second single was Get No Better (featuring Mashonda).
-Hotel peaked in the top 5 on the Billboard Hot 100, while the album peaked in the top 3 on the Billboard 200 and was certified gold in America in one month.
-In December of that year, rapper Yung Wun released his debut studio album, The Dirtiest Thirstiest.
-The album was supported by Yung Wun's biggest single, Tear It Up, which peaked in the top 80 in the Billboard Hot 100.
-The Dirtiest Thirstiest failed to make an impact on the charts, and by 2006 Yung Wun was dropped from J and Full Surface.
+In March 2004, Full Surface Records released Split Personality, the debut studio album by Cassidy.
+The album was supported by the singles Hotel, and "Get No Better", featuring Mashonda.
+"Hotel" became Cassidy's breakthrough hit, reaching the top five of the Billboard Hot 100, while Split Personality peaked within the top three of the Billboard 200 and was certified Gold by the RIAA within a month of its release.
+Later that year, Yung Wun released his debut album, The Dirtiest Thirstiest.
+The album was led by the single Tear It Up, which became his highest-charting release and reached the Billboard Hot 100.
+Despite the success of the single, The Dirtiest Thirstiest failed to achieve significant commercial success, and Yung Wun was dropped from Full Surface and J by 2006.